Cherreads

 Tyson threw his entire weight behind the P.A.C.I.F.I.C. riot shield, locking his boots into the grit with a roar.
 The spectral teeth chewed into the metal with the sound of grinding gears.
 The alloy buckled, spider-webbed, and disintegrated.

 The impact launched Tyson backward.
 He hit the dirt hard, sliding ten feet through the freezing sludge before his body went limp.
 Don was clipped by the wake, whipped aside as his sword spun into the dark.
-Maddie tried to dive, but the sheer, concussive force knocked her flat, stealing the breath from her lungs.
+Maddie tried to dive.
+The sheer, concussive force knocked her flat and stole the breath from her lungs.

 The line broke.